astsu777/dotfiles/README.md

 ## VIM/Neovim
 ![](https://i.postimg.cc/bvK0ZNTJ/screenshot-20210718-029.png)

 In this repository, the *vim* folder contains all the necessary configuration files for *VIM*.
 However, I use *Neovim* as my text editor (mostly for new window stuff) but don't have a specific config file for it: the *~/.config/nvim/init.vim"* is actually a symlink to the *.vimrc*.
-When deploying my dotfiles, simply simlink the *vim* folder to *~/.config/nvim* and it will work.
+When deploying my dotfiles, simply symlink the *vim* folder to *~/.config/nvim* and it will work.

 Because the *VIM* configuration is quite light, it is fully compatible with *Neovim*.
 There is no *Neovim* specific setting present.
 The colorscheme used is called *[kuroi](https://github.com/aonemd/kuroi.vim)* ans is made by *Aonemd*.
 I simply disabled the background to use the one set by the terminal emulator (usually a little bit transparent and dark).